Our efforts in making sure the recorded content is clean and tidy!

 Route 2: For pronunciation errors that can be corrected, our voice artists will re-record the parts with issues

 Route 3: For the content that has more issues than that can be corrected, we will archive the recording and re-do the book.

-After prooflistening and re-recording and rectification, the audiobooks will be syndicated to be freely streamed across the platforms.
+After proof-listening and re-recording and rectification, the audiobooks will be syndicated or streamed freely across the platforms.
 We always believe in open source, content and we never sell our products.
 Therefore, you can be sure your contributions are slowly building this open online Kannada audio textbook library for the education of visually challenged students.
-Not only visually challenged, these books are of use for sighted children and special children with learning disability.
+Not only visually challenged, but these books are also of use for sighted children and special children with learning disability.

 Version 1.0; 25th November 2018